olivierfriard/boris_docs/analysis.rst

 This function allows to extract events from one or more observations by selecting subjects, behaviors and logical operators.

+To use the filter select a subject, a behavior and click on the button with the green arrow on the side of the behaviors list.
+A complex filter can be constructed by adding a logical operator (**AND** / **OR**) for combinating various subjects and behaviors.

+Example of a summarized output:

 .. image:: images/advanced_filter_summary.png